2020 NBA Draft: Timberwolves select Anthony Edwards with No. 1 pick

 The Golden State Warriors took Wiseman with the second-overall pick.
 Ball, who is the younger brother of New Orleans Pelicans guard Lonzo Ball, fell to No. 3 and went to the Charlotte Hornets.

 The Chicago Bulls selected Florida State's Patrick Williams with the No. 4 overall pick.
-The ACC Sixth Man of the Year last season became the highest-drafted Seminole since Dave Cowens was taken fourth by the Boston Celtics in the 1970 draft.
+Williams, the ACC Sixth Man of the Year last season, became the highest-drafted Seminole since Dave Cowens was taken fourth by the Boston Celtics in the 1970 draft.

 After the Bulls picked Williams, the Cleveland Cavaliers took Auburn wing Isaac Okoro at No. 5.
 The second-team All-SEC selection averaged 12.9 points, 4.4 rebounds and two assists per game in his lone season at Auburn.